cooljeanius/A_New_Order/README_egallager_mods.txt

 as there's a lot of other cleanups to be done, too:

- - switching commenting-out of code to ifdef-ing out of code, or just removing it
+ - switching commenting-out of code to ifdef-ing out of code, or just removing it (mostly done?)
  - "Khalifate" to "Dunefolk" renaming (done!)
- - varying more quantities by difficulty
+ - varying more quantities by difficulty (mostly done?)
  - general copyediting of text (it's mostly pretty well-written for a work authored by a non-native English speaker, but there's a lot of text, and typos slip thru...)